ThreatHuntingQuery/CrowdStrike-falcon-query-assets-tree-main-Falcon-Event-Search-Threat-Hunting-Queries/LogScale-and-FLTR/Tutorials/Foundational-Building-Blocks/README.md

 | AgentIdString = ?aid AND CustomerIdString = ?cid
 ```

-## Get lots of data into a table format.
+## Get lots of data into a table format

 There are two ways of getting data into a table format: `table()` and `select()`.
 The `table()` function has more transform options, e.g. `sortby`, `reverse`, `type`, etc. However, it also requires that a `limit` parameter is passed since the function is transformative.